 Route 3 – Charity and Community

 Application requirements: submission of a cover letter, a recommendation from a professor or academic advisor and a 750 - 1000 word essay proposal exploring either a student fund-raising or a consciousness-raising initiative to benefit the local community or one of FIE’s designated charities (Marol Academy, Love Orphanage, Cancer UK, Time to Change, etc).
-If submitted, FIE will accept the academic recommendation used for the FIE program application.
+FIE will accept the academic recommendation used for the FIE program application.

 This route will be attractive to those students who would like to be involved in organizing a fund-raiser during their time at FIE, or a consciousness-raising campaign to benefit the wider community.